Skip to main content

 },

-Overrides allow you to tweak strategy parameters on a per-pair basis.
+Overrides let you adjust strategy parameters on a per-pair basis.